Geladen/solana-llm-contracts-generation/Code_Generation/UC_4_HTLC/Copilot/PS3/hallucination_report_UC4_Copilot_PS3.md

 ### Context Deviation: Inconsistency
 **Description:**

-The reveal function incorrectly allows execution at the exact deadline slot, creating a timing conflict with the timeout function
+The reveal function permits execution at the deadline slot, causing a conflict with timeout.

 **Code Example:**
 ```rust